octopus-db/documentation/docs/source/index.rst

 .. warning::

-   This database documentation refers to the **most up-to-date OCTOPUS database version**, which can only be visited / fetched via OCTOPUS web interface **https://octopusdata.org**, or through OCTOPUS WFS services via http://octopusdata.org/geoserver/wfs.
+   This database documentation refers to the **most up-to-date OCTOPUS database version**, which can only be visited / fetched via OCTOPUS web interface https://octopusdata.org, or through OCTOPUS Web Feature Services via http://octopusdata.org/geoserver/wfs.
    Archived, outdated database versions do exist on Zenodo web repository.
-We do explicitly not recommend usage of the latter!
+However, we do explicitly not recommend usage of OCTOPUS legacy versions!

 .. note::